U151198/DeepLearning_2020jrn/README.md

 This repository contains reinforcement learning models that are able to play 3 enviroments from the library OpenAI-Gym.
 The enviroments currently available are: CartPole, LunarLander and Breakout.

 ## Installation
-To execute the notebooks download this repository as a zip and put the uncompressed reposity into the base directory of Google Drive.
+To execute the notebooks download this repository as a zip and put the uncompressed repository into the base directory of Google Drive.

+Your directory should be /content/drive/My Drive/ReinforcementLearningOnVideoGames-master.

 The code has been developed to run using Google Colab, however some codes allows you to run it on your PC, by setting the variable "colab" to False so that the model can be stored and loaded from your PC.
 Take into account that OpenAI Gym doesn't support some Windows OS versions, so you might run into problems when running the code using Windows.